JosTheDude/Squadless-Concept-Central/README.md

 # Squadless-Concept-Central
-Simple bot done in Skript for the Concept Central Discord | Please do not use this code
+Simple bot done for the Concept Central Discord
+## Bot was hardcoded for the roles :3, please just reference the code if you're going to use it ^^
+*Open sourced it so people can see the code <3*